TechFish3000/More-Mindustry/README.md

 # More-Mindustry
 I don't know what i'm doing

 send help

 # Things that are working:
 Iron Smelter

 Steel Smelter

-thats literally it.
+that's literally it.

 # Things that aren't working:

 Batteries

-Ore gen (sorry, just sandbo for now)
+Ore gen (sorry, just sandbox for now)

+literally everything else.

 # !!!
 # ORBITAL DRILL:
 # Do NOT let it get damaged, it WILL crash the game
 # !!!
-literally everything else.